pivotal/blog/content/post/multi-homed-bosh-director.md

 assets at the top (in blue): the vCenter server and its associated ESXi servers.
 These machines are particularly sensitive as they control hundreds of VMs.

-The BOSH Director needs access to the vCenter, but its VMs should not have access.
+The BOSH Director needs access to the vCenter, but its deployed VMs should not have access.

 We provision BOSH as a multi-homed VM attached to both the vCenter management network and the BOSH Routing Network.
-This allows the director to communicate with the deployed VMs, but prevents the VMs from communicating with other sensitive networks.
+This allows the director to communicate with the deployed VMs, but prevents the VMs from communicating with the sensitive networks.

 {{< responsive-figure src="https://docs.google.com/drawings/d/1ayd9pCsrAIGqHMXl1LNRHgay_UIBTBQm9GtHC8DKvWY/pub?w=894&amp;h=907" class="full" >}}